Bryanhalambeck/expense-analysis/README.md

 ⸻

-🧾 Sales Department – Office Supplies Deep Dive
+🧾 Sales Department Deep Dive – Office Supplies

-This section investigates how the Sales department spends on Office Supplies, breaking down activity by employee, vendor, timing, and transaction detail.
+Zooming in on how the Sales department spends on Office Supplies — by employee, vendor, timing, and transaction detail.

-The goal is to surface potential fairness issues, policy concerns, or unusual patterns that wouldn’t be obvious from totals alone.
-To do this, we apply a targeted workflow that:
+While the broader project explores company-wide behavior, this finalized deep dive focuses on a single department-category combo to surface red flags that wouldn’t be obvious from totals alone.

-Using a custom analysis workflow, we:
+To do this, I built a focused workflow that:
-    •    Identify employees or vendors with unusually high spending using z-score thresholds
+	•	Flags employees or vendors with unusually high spend using z-scores
-    •    Track monthly spending trends to spot seasonal spikes or irregular activity
+	•	Tracks monthly spend trends to spot spikes or seasonal patterns
-    •    Flag any purchases made on weekends or U.S. holidays
+	•	Detects purchases on weekends or U.S. holidays
-    •    Visualize spending concentration by employee, individual transaction and vendor
+	•	Visualizes spending concentration by employee, vendor, and transaction
-    •    Highlight transaction-level outliers to uncover red flags

-This approach helps surface potential fairness issues, policy concerns, or unusual patterns that wouldn’t be obvious from totals alone.

-⸻

-🧾 Office Supplies Logic Explained

-To execute the analysis, we followed a structured process designed to flag outliers and spot anomalies across multiple dimensions.
+	•	Highlights individual outliers for deeper investigation

-✅ Step-by-Step Logic
+✅ Step-by-Step Analysis Workflow
 	1. Targeted Subset
-Focus on Sales department’s Office Supplies transactions.
+ → Focus only on Sales department’s Office Supplies transactions.
 	2. Employee-Level Analysis
-Sum each employee’s Office Supplies spend, flag z-scores > 1.0.
+ → Sum each employee’s spend in this category.
+ → Flag z-scores > 1.0 to catch above-average behavior.
 	3. Vendor-Level Analysis
-Same logic applied to vendors, flag z-scores > 1.5.
+ → Same logic applied to vendors.
+ → Flag z-scores > 1.5 to catch overreliance.
 	4. Monthly Spend Trends
-Group spend by month to identify spikes or seasonality.
+ → Group spending by month to detect seasonal or unusual spikes.
 	5. Transaction-Level Outliers
-Calculate z-score per transaction, flag z > 1.5.
+ → Calculate z-scores for each individual transaction.
+ → Flag z > 1.5 to catch standout anomalies.

-   📌 Note: Z-score thresholds vary to avoid false positives.
+ 📝 Note: Z-score thresholds vary slightly to avoid false positives.
-    6. Policy Checks (Weekends + Holidays)
+	6. Policy Checks – Timing Flags
-Flag purchases made outside normal business days.
+ → Flag any purchases made on weekends or U.S. holidays.
-    7. Employee % Share Bar Chart
+	7. Employee % Share Chart
-Visualize how employee spend compares to even-split expectations.
+ → Show each employee’s % of total category spend.
+ → Compare against a fair split (≈16.7%) to spot imbalances.
 	8. Vendor Breakdown Pie Chart
-Show how vendor usage is distributed.
+ → Visualize vendor concentration — who got the most business?
 	9. Transaction Strip Plot
-Show every transaction by employee — helpful to spot extreme values.
+ → Show every transaction by employee to spot extremes or clusters.

 🎯 Why It Matters